M680x0/m680x0.github.io/_posts/2023-05-06-the-tale-of-mrtd.md

 Unfortunately, there wasn't any commit message or code comment attached to shed some lights on the choice of flag name.
 But luckily Clang, as a compiler driver, is supposed to be [compatible with GCC](https://clang.llvm.org/docs/DriverInternals.html#gcc-compatibility).
 So one can safely assume that this flag is originated from GCC.

-Digging into GCC's source code, at hindsight [6ac4959](https://gcc.gnu.org/git/?p=gcc.git;a=commit;h=6ac49599123d5d649107b8d7fd0674a8fb1afdbe) added `-mrtd` to i386 GCC in 1992, residing in file `config/i386/i386.opt`.
+Digging into GCC's source code, at hindsight [6ac4959](https://gcc.gnu.org/git/?p=gcc.git;a=commit;h=6ac49599123d5d649107b8d7fd0674a8fb1afdbe) added `-mrtd` to i386 GCC in 2005, residing in file `config/i386/i386.opt`.
-But if we look closer, that patch was merely transferring flag declarations to the newer generator-based approach using *.opt files.
+But if we look closer, that patch was merely transferring flag declarations to the newer generator-based approach with *.opt files.
 The [original definition](https://gcc.gnu.org/git?p=gcc.git;a=blob;f=gcc/config/i386/i386.h;h=5854944c8ec2b7b054a6c9f3aacb35778c46e67c;hb=0e5d569cd56e49dd5be9a67d553f0c007ff5436c#l357) of `-mrtd` flag in `config/i386/i386.h` can actually be traced all the way back to the _initial_ version of i386 backend!
 Specifically, [c98f874](https://gcc.gnu.org/git/?p=gcc.git;a=commit;h=c98f874233428d7e6ba83def7842fd703ac0ddf1) authored on **Feb 9th 1992**.